storj/docs/app/learn/concepts/edge-services/page.md

 **Linkshare Service**

-The [](docId:sN2GhYgGUtqBVF65GhKEa) is a globally distributed, multi-region cloud-hosted gateway for standard HTTP requests, for sharing objects with users via a web browser.&#x20;
+The [](docId:sN2GhYgGUtqBVF65GhKEa) is a globally distributed, multi-region cloud-hosted gateway for standard HTTP requests, for sharing objects with users via a web browser.

 **Auth Service**